← Back to Overview

 A/B Test Variants

-Variant C: "What if the goal wasn't more stimulation — but less interference?"
+Variant B: "What if the goal wasn't more stimulation — but less interference?"
+(Sage voice — recommended alternate)

 Design direction: Think of this as the opening page of a book.
 Dark warm tones, large type, no navigation clutter.
 Let the words do the work.
 The visitor should feel they've entered a different kind of brand.